ecssiah/libgdx-and-jruby/README.md

     #@debugRenderer.render(@world, @cam.combined)

 The render method needs to be changed slightly.
 We will now move the rendering into its own methods, and add the call to the box2d debug renderer.
+Make sure to add the debugRenderer.render call.

 GameScreen.rb renderLayers: